igorkedzierawski/youtube-wide-volume-slider/README.md

 4. Build the extension: `npm run build`
 5. If successful, the `unpacked` directory will contain all files needed to load the extension.

-## Running the Built Extension
+## Running the built extension

 To test the extension, you can:

-- Run in Firefox: `npm run web-run:firefox`
+- Run in Firefox:
+  - by using `npm run web-run:firefox` script.
+  - by **Loading Temporary Add-on** at `about:debugging#/runtime/this-firefox` by selecting `unpacked/manifest.json` file.
-- Run in Chrome: `npm run web-run:chrome`
+- Run in Chrome:
+  - by using `npm run web-run:chrome` script.
-- Manually load the `unpacked` folder in any Chromium-based browser via **Load unpacked** in the browser’s extension settings.
+  - by **Loading unpacked** addon at `chrome://extensions/` by selecting `unpacked` directory.

 ## Development

 The recommended workflow is to:

 - Run `npm run watch` to rebuild the extension every time you make a change.
-- At the same time, have the extension loaded in your browser (either by running one of the `npm run web-run:*` scripts or by manually loading it via **Load unpacked**).
+- At the same time, have the extension loaded in your browser (either by running one of the `npm run web-run:*` scripts or by manually loading it).